Raeef-s/ASL-Letter-Translation-/README.md

 # ASL Webcam Letter Translation Project
 ## Overview
 This project is designed to detect American Sign Language (ASL) letters from a webcam.
-It uses a Feedforward Neural Network, recieving input from Mediapipe Hand Landmark detection.
+It uses a Feedforward Neural Network, receiving input from Mediapipe Hand Landmark detection.

 # Features
 - Classifies 28 different hand symbols, including letter A-Z along with Space, and Delete